SWIMN S1 is claimed to deliver a better boost

 Some people simply are not fast, powerful swimmers, and it is for such people that electric kickboards were first invented.
-A new model, the SWIMN S1, features what its creators claim is a more efficient, user-friendly propulsion system.
+The SWIMN S1, however, features what its creators claim is a more efficient, user-friendly propulsion system.

 Officially described as a "pool scooter," the SWIMN is manufactured by ePropulsion, a Hong Kong-based company that previously specialized in electric outboard motors.
 It features a 250-watt electric motor that takes users weighing as much as 176 lb (80 kg) to a top speed of 2.5 mph (4 km/h).